BDC Hamburger Icon

 Implementation

-Once the order is placed, new customers can set an appointment for installation.
-You can also expect to receive an email reminder about your installation and a call to register your internet so it’s ready to go on your appointment day.
-You’ll also receive a reminder call the day before your installation and a follow-up call the day after to make sure you’re satisfied with the installation process and internet service.
+Once the order is placed, new customers can schedule an installation appointment.
+AT&T sends an email reminder, along with a call to register your internet so it’s ready on installation day.
+You’ll also get a reminder call the day before your appointment and a follow-up call the day after to ensure that everything went smoothly.

 Customer Support

-Support for AT&T Internet for Business is available 24/7 over the phone, chat and email.
-AT&T also has a self-service small business support center online, with troubleshooting tools you can use for your internet equipment and community forms where you can find information about local outages.
+We were impressed that AT&T Business Internet support is available 24/7 via phone, chat and email.
+AT&T also offers a self-service Small Business Support section online, with troubleshooting tools for internet equipment and other helpful resources.

-During our investigation, we spoke with AT&T business product specialists who were able to address all of our questions and concerns in a timely manner.
-We like that potential customers who want to sign up over the phone will get help identifying the optimal internet speed with the appropriate plans and terms depending on their type of business, number of employees, total locations and data consumption requirements.
+During our research, we spoke with AT&T business product specialists, who addressed all our questions and concerns quickly and clearly.
+We like that potential customers who want to sign up over the phone can get expert help identifying the right internet speed, plan and terms based on their business type, number of employees, number of locations and data needs.
 You can even video chat with a virtual expert for live shopping assistance.
-It’s also impressive that AT&T has held J.D.
-Power’s top ranking from 2018 to 2022 among large enterprises in Business Wireline Satisfaction Studies of customer satisfaction.

 Limitations

-While AT&T’s fiber plans don’t require a long-term contract, its dedicated internet plans do.
-That’s a departure from competitors like Verizon, which offers flexible billing with the option for flat-rate plans, usage-based plans and a combination of the two with dynamic network management that allows self-service bandwidth adjustment.
+• Contract requirements: AT&T’s fiber plans don’t require a long-term contract, but its dedicated internet plans do.
+That’s a departure from competitors such as Verizon, which offers flexible billing options, including flat-rate plans, usage-based plans and dynamic network management with self-service bandwidth adjustments.

-For another comparison, AT&T’s dedicated service-level agreement of 99.95 percent falls short of Verizon, which guarantees performance and 100 percent availability.
-While a difference of 0.05 percent may not seem significant, any interruption in performance or service at an inopportune time could have significant financial implications for some businesses.
+• Service interruption potential: AT&T’s dedicated service-level agreement of 99.95 percent (for data delivery) falls short of Verizon, which guarantees performance and 100 percent availability.
+A difference of 0.05 percent may not seem significant, but any interruption in performance or service at the wrong time could have serious financial implications for some businesses.

-Also, just because AT&T’s symmetric internet speeds are stellar doesn’t mean you’ll actually be able to access them.
-If you operate a business in an area without fiber or reliable high-speed cable internet options, you may want to consider a satellite provider like Viasat or a wireless 5G business internet provider like Verizon instead.
-Learn more about satellite options in our Viasat review.
+• Availability limitations: Just because AT&T’s symmetric internet speeds are stellar doesn’t mean you’ll actually be able to access them.
+If your business is in an area without fiber or reliable high-speed cable internet, you may want to consider a satellite provider.
+Learn more about an excellent option in our Viasat Business Internet review.

 Methodology

-In looking for the top internet service providers for businesses, we researched a number of vendors and analyzed their available internet speeds and types, add-on services, bundle deals, installation process, customer support options, limitations, and, of course, pricing.
-As part of this process, we participated in demos and spoke with product specialists when possible.
-Our examination led us to conclude that AT&T’s fiber and dedicated internet plans lead the industry with the best symmetrical speeds, making the company ideal for media-focused businesses or any company with demanding upload and download requirements.
+When seeking the best business internet service providers, we researched a number of vendors and analyzed their available internet speeds and types, add-on services, bundle deals, installation processes, customer-support options, limitations and pricing.
+As part of the process, we participated in demos and spoke with product specialists whenever possible.

-While the length of time it takes to get AT&T business internet set up will depend on the specific product you choose, most customers can start using their new internet connection within two weeks of signing up for service.
-When we spoke with AT&T’s product specialists, we were told the new customer onboarding and installation process usually takes an average of one-and-a-half to two weeks.
+Setup time depends on the product you choose, but most customers can start using their internet within two weeks of signing up.
+When we spoke with AT&T’s product specialists, we were told the new customer onboarding and installation process takes an average of one and a half to two weeks.

-AT&T’s installation is $100; however, the fee is often waived with a promotional offer.
-If a promotion isn’t running when you’re ready to make a purchase, we recommend reaching out to a customer service representative over the phone to see if you can get your installation fee waived anyway.
+AT&T’s installation fee is $99, but the fee is often waived with a promotional offer.
+If a promotion isn’t running when you’re ready to purchase, we recommend reaching out to a customer-service representative over the phone to see if you can get your installation fee waived.

 Yes, AT&T’s business internet is reliable.
-AT&T promises 99.9 percent uptime with its business internet plans, which is a fairly standard rate of reliability among the major business internet service providers.
-The company also offers managed internet backup services with 24-hour battery power and unlimited data during outages.
+The company promises 99.95 percent uptime for data delivery with its business internet plans — a standard rate of reliability among major business internet providers.
+AT&T also offers managed internet backup services with 24-hour battery power and unlimited data during outages.

 Bottom Line